jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Computer_Requirements.md

 ## 1. Select a computer to use in the class

 You will need to have either a MAC laptop, a laptop running Windows 11 (ideally with a Linux subsystem installed), or a Linux laptop.
 CSU will no longer be supporting laptops running Windows versions less than 11 or MAC laptops running on OS less than Ventura on their internet for security purposes.
 If you don't have a MAC, Windows, or Linux laptop, please obtain one!
 There are laptops available for rental through the [Morgan Library](https://lib.colostate.edu/services/borrow-renew/borrowing-laptops/).
 Check that same link for laptop rentals available through each college.
-Your graduate program, department, or lab may have laptops to borrow.
+Your graduate program, department, or lab may have laptops to borrow also.

 If your laptop is very slow or near dying, please consider borrowing a laptop for the class.